noisychannel/tensorflow_install/README.md

 4. Add bazel to ``$PATH`` : ``export PATH=$PATH:`pwd`/bazel/output``
 5. Try the examples on https://www.tensorflow.org/versions/master/get_started/os_setup.html to make sure that everything is set up correctly.
-6. (Optional) Builds with GPU support by default.
+6. (Optional) Builds with both CPU and GPU support by default.
 This can be disabled in the script.
     Check the last few lines in the file.

 ## Instructions for the CLSP cluster